Philips: Australia and New Zealand

 Philips Australia was founded in 1927 and is headquartered in North Ryde, New South Wales; it also manages the New Zealand operation from there.
 The company employs about 800 people.
 Regional sales and support offices are located in Melbourne, Brisbane, Adelaide, Perth, and Auckland.

-Activities include: Philips Healthcare (also responsible for New Zealand operations); Philips Lighting (also responsible for New Zealand operations); Philips Oral Healthcare, Philips Professional Dictation Solutions, Philips Professional Display Solutions, Philips AVENT Professional, Philips Consumer Lifestyle (also responsible for New Zealand operations); Philips Sleep & Respiratory Care (formerly Respironics), with its ever-increasing national network of Sleepeasy Centres; Philips Dynalite (Lighting Control systems, acquired in 2009, global design and manufacturing centre) and Philips Selecon NZ (Lighting Entertainment product design and manufacture).
+Activities include: Philips Healthcare (also responsible for New Zealand operations); Philips Lighting (also responsible for New Zealand operations); Philips Oral Healthcare, Philips Professional Dictation Solutions, Philips Professional Display Solutions, Philips AVENT Professional, Philips Consumer Lifestyle (also responsible for New Zealand operations); Philips Sleep & Respiratory Care (formerly Respironics), with its national network of Sleepeasy Centres; Philips Dynalite (Lighting Control systems, acquired in 2009, global design and manufacturing centre) and Philips Selecon NZ (Lighting Entertainment product design and manufacture).

 South America

 Brazil

 Philips do Brasil was founded in 1924 in Rio de Janeiro.
 In 1929, Philips began selling radio receivers.
 In the 1930s, Philips was making its light bulbs and radio receivers in Brazil.
 From 1939 to 1945, World War II forced Brazilian branch of Philips to sell bicycles, refrigerators and insecticides.
 After the war, Philips had a great industrial expansion in Brazil, and was among the first groups to establish in Manaus Free Zone.
 In the 1970s, Philips Records was a major player in Brazil recording industry.
 Now Philips do Brasil is one of the largest foreign-owned companies in Brazil.
 Philips uses the brand Walita for domestic appliances in Brazil.